augmented-os/augmented-os/docs/architecture/components/task_execution_service/README.md

-# Task Execution Layer Documentation
+# Task Execution Service Documentation

 ## Structure Overview

-This documentation covers the Task Execution Layer Service, which is responsible for executing individual tasks within workflows.
+This documentation covers the Task Execution Service, which is responsible for executing individual tasks within workflows.
 The documentation is organized as follows:

 ### High-Level Documentation